Charbeneau/data-pipeline/README.md

 # Usage

-0. Build the Docker image that plays the role of a build server.
+0. Build the Docker image that plays the role of a build server, so to speak.
 ```
 bash driver.sh build_image
 ```